tecclaire/tecclaire.github.io/_posts/2018-4-15-Project-Benson.md

 layout: post
 title: Project Benson: A Data Analysis on NYC MTA Turnstiles
 ---
+# Project Benson
+## A Data Analysis on NYC MTA Turnstiles

 In my first week with Metis, I worked with some awesome teammates to conduct Project Benson, a data analysis over MTA turnstile Data.
 The project incorporates Python modules such as Pandas and Seaborn to perform EDA and data visualization to solve a “real world” question.